codefresh-io/codefresh-onprem-helm/codefresh/README.md

     MONGO_AUTOMATIC_INDEX_CREATION: "true"
 ```

+#### Creating Indexes manually

 > **Note!** If you have a large amount of MongoDB data, it is recommended to create indexes manually.
-Enabling this feature can cause performance degradation during the index creation process with large datasets.
+Enabling auto-index creation can cause performance degradation during the index creation process with large datasets.

-#### Creating Indexes manually

 Depending on your MongoDB service (e.g., Atlas, self-hosted), you can create indexes using the MongoDB shell or the Atlas UI.
 The indexes are defined in the `codefresh/files/indexes/<db_name>/<collection_name>.json` files.